galaxyproject/tools-iuc/tools/simtext/README.md

 ## pubmed_by_queries

 This tool uses a set of search queries to download a defined number of abstracts or PMIDs for each search query from PubMed.
 PubMed's search rules and syntax apply.
 Users can obtain an API key from the Settings page of their NCBI account (to create an account, visit http://www.ncbi.nlm.nih.gov/account/).
+If the tool is used as command-line tool the API key is passed as an argument.
+For usage in Galaxy the API key is added to the Galaxy user-preferences (User/ Preferences/ Manage Information).

 Input: